JoostKraan/Adventure-Game/README.md

 TO DO LIST!!!

-Add health
+Add health,
-Add quests
+Add quests,
-Make console color match the class you are playing save the username of the user create npc's that say stuff maybe have some ascii art in some way. use sounds to make the game more engaging.
+Make console color match the class you are playing, save the username of the user, create npc's that say stuff, maybe have some ascii art in some way, use sounds to make the game more engaging,